It Happened in Flatbush

-It Happened in Flatbush is a 1942 American sports film directed by Ray McCarey and starring Lloyd Nolan, Carole Landis and Sara Allgood.
+It Happened in Flatbush is a 1942 American sports comedy film directed by Ray McCarey and starring Lloyd Nolan, Carole Landis and Sara Allgood.
 The film is a baseball comedy inspired by the 1941 Brooklyn Dodgers' pennant win.

 This film's sets were designed by Lewis Creber and Richard Day.

-Plot summary
+Plot

-Frank Maguire (Lloyd Nolan) is an ace ballplayer whose error costs the Brooklyn team the pennant and his place in the lineup.
+Frank Maguire is an ace ballplayer whose error costs the Brooklyn team the pennant and his place in the lineup.
 Though still reviled by the fans, seven years later the team owner brings him back as its manager.
 He takes charge of the team and whips them into contention.
-The players resent Maguire's drill-sergeant tactics, and when Maguire falls in love with the pretty, new owner of the team Kathryn Baker (Carole Landis), the players use this as an excuse to circulate a petition demanding Maguire's ouster.
+The players resent Maguire's drill-sergeant tactics, and when Maguire falls in love with the pretty, new owner of the team Kathryn Baker, the players use this as an excuse to circulate a petition demanding Maguire's ouster.
 The manager changes their minds with a speech about how they owe the fans their best effort and leads his team to a league pennant.